top of page

 Saltire Day

-Scotland’s summer can be short and often falls on as little as a weekend!
-The Saltire Day dial brightens up a day, whatever the season.
-The dial features:
+Scotland’s summer can be short and erratic.
+Our Saltire Day dial brightens up a day, whatever the season.

 • Bright, sky blue enamel